brianoflondon/hive-nectar/docs/quickstart.rst

 .. code-block:: bash

-   nectar-cli updatenodes --hive
+   hive-nectar updatenodes --hive

 Nodes for the Hive blockchain are set with

 .. code-block:: bash

-   nectar-cli updatenodes
+   hive-nectar updatenodes

 Hive nodes can be set in a python script with